 City and Police staff with training in CPTED will be better able to advise on the creation of spaces or modification of spaces that will reduce their susceptibility to criminal or nuisance behaviour.

-ACTION: A grant was applied for to the Civil Forfeiture fund to assist with a number of activities that will advance this initiative including:
+UPDATE: Staff are looking for funding sources to assist with a number of activities that will advance this initiative including:

 - training for staff;